victoriamcn/HoriseonMarketing/README.md

 I learned how to implement semantic elements and when to use '<div>' elements, which are not semantic, but useful for stlying purposes.

-I also had to create a new repository for this project, as I had deploying issues.
-You have find the original repository, titled Horiseon-Marketing-Main, with all commits at this [link]().
+*NOTE: HoriseonMarketing is the new repository I created for this project, as I had deploying issues with the original repository.

+You may find the original repository, titled Horiseon-Marketing-Main, with all commits for the HTML and CSS files at this [link](https://github.com/victoriamcn/Horiseon-Marketing-Main).*

 ## Table of Contents